FAIRMetrics/Metrics/MetricsEvaluatorCode/Ruby/fairmetrics/README.md

 * [Register New Collection](#createnewcollection)
 * [Execute a New Evaluation](#createnewevaluation)

-(the demonstration Evaluator is running at http://linkeddata.systems:3000  All paths below are relative to this root.
+(the demonstration Evaluator is running at **CURRENTLY OFFLINE FOR REDESIGN** All paths below are relative to this root.

 # <a name="gets"></a> HTTP GET Operations